kubesphere/website/content/en/blogs/argo-cd-a-tool-for-devops.md

 As you may already know, Weaveworks published a post titled [GitOps - Operations by Pull Request](https://www.weave.works/blog/gitops-operations-by-pull-request) in 2017.
 Alexis, the author, introduced a way of deployment by using Git as source of truth.

 In GitOps practices, we need to define and manage software infrastructures in Git repositories.
-Software infrastructures involve not only infrastructures like IaaS and Kubernetes but also applications.
+Software infrastructures involve not only IaaS and Kubernetes but also applications.
 Everyone can make modifications to software infrastructures by submitting a Pull Request, and an automated program will perform those modifications.

 Thus, everyone will be able to focus on developing new features instead of worrying about operation and maintenance including installation, modification, and migration.

 ### Argo CD: GitOps coming true

 Argo CD is a GitOps continuous delivery (CD) tool on top of Kubernetes.
-Here is the schematic diagram from Argo CD community.
+Here is the schematic diagram from the Argo CD community.

 ![argo-schematics](/images/blogs/en/argo-cd-a-tool-for-devops/argo-schematics.png)